Idkbuster40/Upperf/README.md

 Do note that the Minecraft source code OR MCP's source code is provided here.
 You will have to find it yourself.
 A build tutorial will be added soon to compile your own binaries.

-Any forks must respect the license that is used in this project.
-And any shipped binaries must also have the license in it, even if it is a custom Modification of Minecraft like a closed source PVP modpack/client or something similar, it must have the license.
-Forge does not strictly fall into this category.
-Open-source clients/modpacks do not need to follow this at all but I recommend adding the license just in case.

-There are currently no plans for a forge mod version of Upperf.
+There are currently no plans for a forge mod version of Upperf because I want to understand how minecraft works under the hood.

 ### Checklist of features:
   - [ ] Better math.